- Archives and Rare Book Room Access

-- Cell phone use should be limited to the front entrance area or to study rooms.
+- Please limit cell phone conversations to the front entrance area or to study rooms.

 Niagara University Library's primary role is to collect and provide access to materials that support educational programs.
 An attempt is also made to support the research needs of faculty and administrators and to provide materials that support the personal and intellectual enrichment of the University Community.

 In supporting educational programs, the Library attempts to purchase materials representing a wide variety of viewpoints.
 No censorship is exercised on materials of a controversial nature or because of the unpopularity of an author's point of view or mode of expression.